Rural broadband: Options, availability and providers

 We will cover the best internet for rural areas in greater detail, each in its own section further down the page.
 First, though, here’s a quick overview of the best options for broadband if you live in the countryside in the UK that might or might not be available to you so you can get a handle on all the options.

-• ADSL broadband – Sometimes referred to as 'standard broadband', it is delivered entirely over copper telephone wires and averages 10-11Mbps in locations where there aren't any significant issues.
-In remote locations, this speed can be a lot slower
+• ADSL broadband – Sometimes referred to as 'standard broadband', it's delivered entirely over copper telephone wires and averages 10-11Mbps in locations where there aren't any significant issues.
+In remote locations, this speed can be a lot slower.
+Very few locations in the UK can now only get ADSL

-• 3G/4G/5G mobile broadband – Is internet access via a mobile network through any device containing a SIM.
-This can be your mobile phone, a dedicated mobile broadband home router, a dongle you can plug into your PC, a MiFi hotspot and more.
+• 4G/5G mobile broadband – Is internet access via a mobile network through any device containing a SIM.
+This can be your mobile phone, a dedicated mobile broadband home router, a dongle you can plug into your PC, a Mi-Fi hotspot and more.
 We will detail these further down.
 4G and 5G broadband remains one of the best broadband solutions for rural areas

 • Satellite broadband – This is broadband transmitted to your home via a satellite dish attached to your home.
 There are some significant drawbacks to satellite broadband which we will detail in its own section a bit further down, but if you cannot get anything else it's still the best internet for remote areas